ml-archive/nodes-php-readme/readme.md

 - Console, which have Commands &amp; Jobs, if you have Commands/Jobs which are not bind to one model, else put them in these folders
 - Controllers, have subfolders for Api, Backend &amp; Frontend, each of them can have controllers directly added or have even deeper structure
 - Exceptions, if you have global exceptions for your project
-- Routes, which have folders for Api, Backend &amp; Frontend, you can add a many subfolders you want in here, they load recursive
+- Routes, which have folders for Api, Backend &amp; Frontend, you can add as many subfolders you want in here, they load recursive
 - Services, all 3rd party integrations.
 Create a folder for it, fx Google.
-If you are doing api calls in your service, use Guzzle.
+If you are doing api requests in your service, use Guzzle.
 Create clients and models so everything coming in our out of your clients is models
 - Support, this is the &quot;others&quot; folder.
-But all helpers, global contracts, middlewares etc here.
+Put all helpers, global contracts, middlewares etc here.
 - All folders are plural if it makes sense(Like Laravel does it), Controllers, Models, Routes, Exceptions
-- In models each you create a folder in plural for each parent model, a model folder fx Users following folders can be
+- In models you should create a folder in plural for each parent model, a model folder fx Users following folders can be
   - Model and Repository
   - Other 1:1 / 1:n related model folders, fx Tokens,
   - Exceptions, specific exception for this model